IT in the Federal Administration is subject to two types of controlling: Strategic Controlling and Operational Controlling.

 Federal strategic ICT controlling

 Strategic ICT controlling solely has a steering function.
-Aside from the strategic level, it focuses in particular on controlling implementation of the Federal ICT Strategy.
-The DTI is tasked with producing a controlling report on the implementation of the Confederation’s ICT strategy at periodic intervals, and if necessary proposing appropriate measures.
+Aside from the strategic level, it focuses in particular on controlling implementation of the Digital Federal Administration Strategy.
+The DTI is tasked with producing a controlling report on the implementation of the Strategy at periodic intervals, and if necessary proposing appropriate measures.

 Operational ICT controlling at all levels